SuperFabius/A250220_DEVEL/README.md

 # A250220_DEVEL
 Temporary development repo for the A250220 board (https://hackaday.io/project/170924)

-**Development IOS revision: S260320-R260820_DEVEL1**
+**Development IOS Revision: S260320-R260820_DEVEL1**

 WARNING!
-This Release is intended for development only.
+This Revision is intended for development only.

 In the **Examples** folder there are assembler source examples using IRQ.